pallets/click/docs/arguments.rst

 .. admonition:: Note on Handling Files

-    This is not how you should handle files and files paths.
-This merely used as a simple example.
+    This is not how you should handle files and file paths.
+This is merely a simple example.
 See :ref:`handling-files` to learn more about how to handle files in parameters.

 Argument Escape Sequences
 ---------------------------